emptymonkey/macgen/README.md

 **[Mac's](http://en.wikipedia.org/wiki/Macintosh) are the best!**

-This has nothing to do with the [operating system](http://en.wikipedia.org/wiki/Operating_system) [holy wars](http://dilbert.com/strips/comic/1995-06-24/).
+Sorry, but this has nothing to do with the [operating system](http://en.wikipedia.org/wiki/Operating_system) [holy wars](http://dilbert.com/strips/comic/1995-06-24/).
 "MAC" in this context means "media access control", and refers to the hardware address of a network device.
 A MAC address is the host's network address within the [data link layer](http://en.wikipedia.org/wiki/Data_link_layer) of the [OSI networking model](http://en.wikipedia.org/wiki/OSI_reference_model).
-The MAC address is used in conjunction with [ARP](http://en.wikipedia.org/wiki/Address_Resolution_Protocol) to communicate in layer two.
+The MAC address is used in conjunction with [ARP](http://en.wikipedia.org/wiki/Address_Resolution_Protocol) to communicate on layer two.

 The first three [octets](http://en.wikipedia.org/wiki/Octet_%28computing%29) of a MAC address make up the [OUI](http://en.wikipedia.org/wiki/Organizationally_Unique_Identifier).
-The OUI of the MAC address determines which organization / vendor manufactured that particular network device.
+The OUI of the MAC address determines which vendor manufactured that particular network device.
 The second three octets are used as a unique identifier as determined by the vendor.

 The OUI's themselves are registered by the vendors with the [IEEE](http://en.wikipedia.org/wiki/Ieee).
 The IEEE is a standards organization that maintains the list of all [MAC address prefixes](http://standards.ieee.org/develop/regauth/oui/).
 They maintain a public copy in a file called [oui.txt](http://standards.ieee.org/develop/regauth/oui/oui.txt).

-*macgen* is a [Perl](http://www.perl.org/) script that examines your copy of the oui.txt file, and uses [grep](http://perldoc.perl.org/functions/grep.html) to match the string you give it to an organizations name.
+*macgen* is a [Perl](http://www.perl.org/) script that examines your copy of the oui.txt file, and uses [grep](http://perldoc.perl.org/functions/grep.html) to match the string you give it with an organizations name.
 It then returns the first three octets from your match, and [randomly](http://search.dilbert.com/comic/Random%20Number%20Generator) generates the second three octets.

 You will need to download your own copy of the oui.txt file for *macgen* to work.